 \section{Natural policy gradient primal-dual method}

-In Section~\ref{subsec.warmup}, we provide a brief summary of three basic algorithms that have been used to solve constrained policy optimization problem~\eqref{eq.cmdp.p}.
-In Section~\ref{subsec.npgpd}, we propose a natural policy gradient primal-dual method which represents an extension of natural policy gradient method to constrained optimization problems.
+In Section~\ref{subsec.warmup}, we provide a brief summary of three basic optimization methods that have been used to solve the constrained policy optimization problem~\eqref{eq.cmdp.p}.
+In Section~\ref{subsec.npgpd}, we propose a natural policy gradient primal-dual method which represents an extension of the natural policy gradient method to the constrained problems.